 Set the desired pressure on the high-pressure syringe pump of the high-pressure delivery system [1].

-LAB MEDIA: 3_10 and 3_12_1_4: 00:04-00:14
+LAB MEDIA: 3_10 and 3_12_1_4: 00:04-00:14 *This video clip is showing decreasing the pressure of the loading chamber/applying vacuum to the chamber similar to 4.7.1

 Open the gas source valves on the high-pressure syringe pump [1] and run the program set on the pump while monitoring the real pressure inside of the exposure device [2].